jupyter-server/enterprise_gateway/docs/source/detailed-overview.md

-## Elyra Details
+## Enterprise Gateway Details

-Below are sections presenting details of the Elyra internals and other related items.
+Below are sections presenting details of the Enterprise Gateway internals and other related items.
 While we will attempt to maintain its consistency, the ultimate answers are in the code itself.

-### Elyra Process Proxy Extensions
+### Enterprise Gateway Process Proxy Extensions
-Elyra is follow-on project to Jupyter Kernel Gateway with additional abilities to support remote kernel sessions on behalf of multiple users within resource managed frameworks such as Yarn.
-Elyra introduces these capabilities by extending the existing class hierarchies for `KernelManager`, `MultiKernelManager` and `KernelSpec` classes, along with an additional abstraction known as a *process proxy*.
+Enterprise Gateway is follow-on project to Jupyter Kernel Gateway with additional abilities to support remote kernel sessions on behalf of multiple users within resource managed frameworks such as Yarn.
+Enterprise Gateway introduces these capabilities by extending the existing class hierarchies for `KernelManager`, `MultiKernelManager` and `KernelSpec` classes, along with an additional abstraction known as a *process proxy*.

 #### Overview
 At its basic level, a running kernel consists of two components for its communication - a set of ports and a process.

-**Kernel Ports**
+##### Kernel Ports
 The first component is a set of five zero-MQ ports used to convey the Jupyter protocol between the Notebook and the underlying kernel.
 In addition to the 5 ports, is an IP address, a key, and a signature scheme indicator used to interpret the key.
 These eight pieces of information are conveyed to the kernel via a